gsferreira/gsferreira.github.com/src/archive/2025/why-vertical-slice-architecture-makes-your-team-faster-and-happier/index.md

 Check out [Jimmy Bogard's talk on Vertical Slice Architecture](https://youtu.be/SUiWfhAhgQw?si=luFEEiJgkKSVM5Op).
 He introduced it, and he nails the explanation.

-Or better yet — try slicing your next feature and see how it feels.
+Or better yet, try slicing your next feature and see how it feels.

 Next time you're adding a feature, don't dive into Services, Repos, and Validators.
 Just create a slice.
 One folder.
 One feature.
 Done.
 You might never go back.